jferencik/landsatrgb/README.md

     docker run --rm -v $(pwd):/landsat -e working_folder=/tmp landsattc python3 -m unittest discover -s /landsat
 ```

-This wil take som time because  the red image will be downloaded as part of the core tests.
+This wil take some time because  the red image will be downloaded as part of the core tests.

 # Usage